- Tuition and Fees

-Fees are subject to change by Columbus State University and/or the Board of Regents of the University System of Georgia.
-Current fee information and payment deadlines are published online each semester.
-It is the student's responsibility to be aware of current fees and applicable payment deadlines.
+Fees are subject to change by the Board of Regents of the University System of Georgia.
+Current fee information is published each semester in the Columbus State University Schedule of Courses.
+All fees are payable at the scheduled time each semester.
 Students are not officially registered until all fees have been paid.

-* The tuition and fees listed in this catalog are for the 2010-2011 Academic Year.
-Also, a current listing of tuition and fees can be found on the Web at Columbus State University: Registration - Tuition and Fees.
+* The tuition and fees listed in this catalog are for the 2002-2003 Academic Year.
+A current listing of tuition and fees can be found on the Web at https://www.columbusstate.edu/bursar/tuition-and-fees/.

-Residents of Georgia enrolling under Georgia Constitutional Amendment 23 (62 years of age or older) may have fees and tuition waived.
-Students must pay special lab fees if applicable.
+Residents of Georgia enrolling under Georgia Constitutional Amendment 23 (62 years of age or older) may have fees waived.
 Arrangements should be made in advance through the Admissions Office.

-Students approved for graduate assistantships are assessed tuition of $25 for up to 10 semester hours of credit plus applicable student activity, athletic, technology, health, campus access, and parking deck fees.
+Students approved for graduate assistantships are assessed tuition of $25 for up to 10 semester hours of credit plus applicable student activity, athletic, technology, health, and campus access fees.